TZstatsADS/Fall2018-Project2-sec2proj2_grp3/README.md

 + **How it works**:
   Our app has two different features to help future restaurant owners:
-  	+ ***Map-it!***: a visulization of the location different locations in Manhattan accompanied by location statistics relevant to the owner's decision such as the types of restaurants in the area and the demographic diversification of the area.
+  	+ ***Map-it!***: a visulization tool of different locations in Manhattan (by zip code) accompanied by location statistics relevant to the owner's decision process indcluding the restaurant types and the demographic diversification in the area.
-	+ ***Find it!***: The second feature of our app is provide an option of a more detailed search, in which the future owner could zone-in on specific areas which are ideal for his restaurant: the type of restaurant and the target clientele of the restaurant, such as socio-economic class and age.
+	+ ***Find it!***: a more detailed search, which allows the future owner to *zone-in* on all the areas which are ideal for his restaurant given a set of criterias: restaurant type, the minimal amount of people per this type of restaurants in the area and target clientele of the restaurant, such as socio-economic class and age.
+After an initial screening, the owner is given an overview of statistics about the suggested areas such as relative amount of restaurants of his type in the area, relative amount of people per this type of restaurants, accessibility, crime frequency, etc., and can rank the areas according to the the different statistic, to gain a full understanding of the pros and cons of each area and optimize his choice.

 + **Data Source**:
  We rely on many data sources mainly collected from [NYC open data]( https://opendata.cityofnewyork.us/) and [U.S. government open data](https://data.gov/).